June 2020 :

-CPD Workshops On 19th May 2020 the first workshop from the series "Therapeutic Assessments" was held via Google Meet.
-The workshop was led by Dr Jennifer Caldwell, where we were pleased to have 30 participants from Kosovo, Finland and Montenegro and diversity does not end up here, but also included different professions including Logopedi, Physiotherapists, Psychologists, Ergotherapists and volunteers.
+CPD Workshops On 22nd June 2020 the second workshop from the series "Therapeutic Assessments" was held via Google Meet - "Standardised Assessments".
+The workshop was led by Dr Jennifer Caldwell, where we were pleased to have participants from Kosovo, Finland and Montenegro and diversity does not end up here, but also included different professions including Logopedi, Physiotherapists, Psychologists, Ergotherapists and volunteers.
 Thank you very much to all participants of the workshop for their active participation and we look forward to welcoming them and others to future workshops, please watch Facebook for future dates.

 INKET a professional group within Kosovo aims to give ergotherapists a sense of belonging, a sense of identity and unity of purpose.
 INKET aims to unify the efforts of ergotherapists making them stronger, more visible and more credible.
 INKET is a platform for developing strong, supportive, positive relationships among ergotherapists and between the profession of ergotherapy and other stakeholders such as Governments and other health care providers.
 World Federation of Occupational Therapists (WFOT) and Member Associations advocate for a well-educated, competent, well-regulated ergotherapy workforce aggregated in well-led and managed groups such as INKET.
 This will: